Araucaria heterophylla

 Mould developing on the soil means two things - too little light and over-watering.
 Despite the harmlessness of the mould, it'll prove unsightly to most gardeners and is therefore removed once known.
 To remove, replace the top two inches of the soil for a fresh batch of 'Houseplant' compost.
 Either increase the amount of light received (no direct sunlight for the first few weeks to prevent environmental shock) or decrease the frequency of waters slightly.
 If the mould is accompanied by yellowing lower leaves, you may also have a case of root rot.

 The Norfolk Island Pine was first described back in the 1780s by Richard Salisbury, during Captain Cook's second voyage to the pacific.
 It was placed initially in the Eutassa genus but was subsequently changed by João Manuel Antonio Franco in the 1950s.
 The eighteenth-century expedition proved successful in the world of indoor horticulture, as Kentia Palms were also first noted during this trip, signalling the start of a demand for Pacific plants.
-At first, there were hopes of a potential Araucaria timber industry in the islands; however, British convicts soon realised it wasn't resilient enough for the proposed idea.
+At first, there were hopes of a potential Araucaria timber industry in the islands; however, the British soon realised it wasn't resilient enough for the proposed idea.

 8° - 25°C (46° - 78°F).